These are the best places to travel this summer

 Travel about 300 miles south of Sedona’s red rocks and energy vortexes for the former mining town of Bisbee.
 The former “Queen of the Copper Camps” is now a destination for creative and outdoorsy types.
 Bisbee offers a glimpse of the Old West via mine tours, museums and heritage sites like the Lowell Americana Project.

-But it’s not just a time capsule.
+But this pretty town isn't just a time capsule.
 Modern makers have shops on Main Street selling custom hats, vintage clothes, books and jewelry.
 There are breweries and restaurants for every taste, and the art scene is a lively one.
-Visit independent galleries, or explore the Artemizia Foundation’s museum to see works by artists such as Banksy and Kara Walker.
-Plan a trip around the monthly art walk, or visit in June for the Pride festival.
-While you’re in Arizona, consider tackling this Route 66 road trip, too.
+Visit independent galleries or explore the Artemizia Foundation’s museum to see works by artists such as Banksy and Kara Walker.
+Plan a trip around the monthly art walk or visit in June for the Pride festival

 3. Calistoga, California